Lyra-Grants/lyra-avalon-liquidation-alerts/README.md

 ###  *Currently in early development and NOT ready for use.*

-A Telegram & Discord bot providing liquidation alerts via Telegram & Discord.
+A bot providing liquidation alerts via Telegram & Discord.
 Traders can sign up and receive notifications about trading activity, most significantly liquidations.
 Since trades are time critical, this feature allows traders to quickly react to their own trades or trades from another trader they follow.

 ### Goal